Quick Start - Understanding Your First Event in 5 Minutes¶

 ⚠️ Important Setup Consideration

-How to fix this:
+How to configure correctly:

-- Delete incorrect alerts
+- Delete incorrectly configured alerts

-- Create new ones with "Once Per Bar Close"
+- Create new ones with "Once Per Bar Close" setting

 - Review the Alert Setup Guide